 1. The viscosity of the fluid.
 Viscosity is the measure of a fluid’s resistance to flow.
 The higher the viscosity, the more pressure it takes to push it through a pipe.
 Molasses is harder to pump than water.
 Since we only are considering water systems in this article, all the tables and factors presented here are calculated for the viscosity of water.

-2) The smoothness of the inside of the pipe.
+2. The smoothness of the inside of the pipe.
 A pipe that is coated with calcium deposits and rust will cause more pressure drop than a clean smooth pipe.
-The tables below are for new smooth pipe, so if your water has high calcium content, which will cause the pipes in your system to be coated with deposits, increase the pressure drop in your calculations by 20 percent
+The tables below are for new smooth pipe, so if your water has high calcium content that will cause the pipes in your system to be coated with deposits, increase the pressure drop in your calculations by 20 percent.

-Pressure Loss in PipesWe commonly speak of friction pressure loss in terms of pressure drop per 100 feet of pipe.
+Pressure Loss in PipesWe often speak of friction pressure loss in terms of pressure drop per 100 feet of pipe.
 Tables depicting pressure drop are called dynamic pressure drop tables because they show the pressure loss due to the moving (dynamic) water through the pipes.
-The other kind of pressure loss, which we talked about last month, is called static pressure loss, the loss due to differing elevations in the system.
-Table 2 shows pressure loss in terms of feet of head and pounds per square inch, as well as velocity in terms of feet per second for copper pipe.
+The other kind of pressure loss, which we talked about last month, is called static pressure loss, which is the loss due to differing elevations in the system.
+Table 2 (p.
+46) shows pressure loss in terms of feet of head and pounds per square inch, as well as velocity, in terms of feet per second, for copper pipe.
 It is important to size your piping system with velocity in mind.
-The National Hydraulic Institute recommends 7 ft./sec. as a maximum design velocity for optimum hydraulic efficiency and minimal erosion.
+The National Hydraulic Institute recommends 7 feet per second as a maximum design velocity for optimum hydraulic efficiency and minimal erosion.
 As you can see in Table 2, velocity goes down dramatically as pipe size goes up for a given flow rate.
 Contact your pump or pipe supplier for similar tables for PVC and steel pipe.